Call for Proposals

 The grant can be used to complete an entire project, to provide seed money to start a larger project, or to accomplish smaller tasks of a larger project.

-Maximum amount of each graduate student award is $5,000, but most graduate student awards will be under $3,000.
+Maximum amount of each graduate student award is $5,000.
 Graduate students can request funds for living expense stipends (as taxable and financial aid reportable income) and/or for reimbursement for research travel and/or other research-related expenses.
+Funds cannot be used for conference travel/registration.

 Restrictions